skule/bylaws/bylaw-3.md

 ## General
 1. Use of the phrase "Appointed by" in this chapter shall mean that the organization in question may appoint any Member to fulfill the position.

-## Winter Elections Period
+## Winter Election Period
-1. The Winter Election shall consist of the Orientation Chair, Hi-Skule™ Director, and the University of Toronto Engineering Kompetition (UTEK) Director.
+1. The Winter Election shall consist of the Orientation Chair and the University of Toronto Engineering Kompetition (UTEK) Director.
 The CRO shall also be elected during this election period, as described in section 1.1.
    1. The Board of Directors may direct the CRO to defer the election of any of these positions, except the CRO, to the Valedictorian Election Period.
 In this case, the Nomination Period shall be the same as for the Valedictorian, but other details remain the same.
 1. The Nomination Period for the Winter Elections shall commence at 9:00am on the first or second Monday of January and shall close at 5:00pm the following Friday.
 1. A Member shall be considered nominated upon submitting a completed Nomination Package to the Engineering Society Office, no later than the close of the Nomination Period, which shall include:
    1. The Member's name, student number, contact information, and signature.
 1. There shall be no campaigning for the positions in this election.
-1. The Winter Ratification Meeting shall be for the purpose of electing the Orientation Chair, Hi-Skule™ Director, the University of Toronto Engineering Kompetition (UTEK) Director and the CRO.
+1. The Winter Ratification Meeting shall be for the purpose of electing the positions specified in section 5.1.1.
    1. The aforementioned meeting shall occur within eleven (11) business days of the close of the Nomination Period.
    1. Positions deferred to the Valedictorian Election Period as described in section 5.1.1.a shall be elected at the February Board of Directors meeting.
 1. The CRO shall determine the order in which positions are considered; however, the position of CRO shall be the last position considered at the Winter Ratification Meeting.